 As soon as your information has been received and the dyslexia statement has been approved, your application will be forwarded to the student counsellor with the request to support your application.
 You will then receive a step-by-step plan you must follow in order to submit the request yourself to the Examination Board via HUKAS.HU.nl.
 View this video to see how to submit your application via HUKAS:

 You will be able to submit your application as soon as your HU account has been activated.

 Support from the HU

 You can opt for flexible study at the HU.
 This will enable you to stagger your studies.
 You can slow down the pace or take on more or less, during a certain time.
 You must apply for Flex Study at the start of the Academic Year.

 Are you unable to work and study at the same time and do you have a good reason why this is not an option?
 Do you live in Utrecht?
 The Utrecht City Council can provide financial support in some cases.
 Check if this applies to you and register!

 The grant is for students who are unable to work because of a mental or physical impairment or chronic disease.
 Many students combine work and study.
 If your impairment prevents you from making ends meet, then you possibly may qualify for a grant issued by the city council of your place of residence.
 For students living in Utrecht the amount was set for €200.- per month, as of 17 January 2019.

+Check the conditions and how to apply here (in dutch).
+Are you living in Amersfoort?
+Go here (in dutch).
 Living somewhere else?
 Every Council has grants available, check the website of your place of residence.